Water Quality Blog

 Your Mortgage Water Test Isn't Enough

 CT mortgage water tests skip PFAS, radon, uranium, and lead.
-A comprehensive test costs $400-$700 — less than one mortgage payment — and covers 29 PFAS compounds.
+A full test costs $400-$700 — less than one mortgage payment — and covers 29 PFAS compounds.

 PFAS, Thyroid Problems, and Hair Loss Link